+When it comes to buying diamonds with fluorescence, Brian Gavin is a retailer known for its unique super-ideal cut diamonds.
 In general, diamond fluorescence should not be a major factor in buying a diamond, since its effects are negligible, if not slightly positive.
 However, some jewelers believe that diamonds that fall within the range of the D-Z color scale are worth less when they are fluorescent because the diamond can sometimes appear milky or cloudy.
+The amount of fluorescence a diamond has will appear in the GIA report, so there will be no mystery or surprise when buying a diamond.

-If your diamond does not match, I suspect that you are seeing reflections instead of the emission of ultraviolet light from your diamond when mounted.
-When comparing diamonds to each other, you will definitely see a difference between a diamond with a strong fluorescence and one with little or no. If you've done your homework and googled diamonds for fluorescence, you may have read about a certain GIA study that claims that even strong blue is almost always completely imperceptible to the average diamond consumer.
+The diamond may appear to glow purple under a black light because the source itself looks a little violet.
+The truth is that brilliance and brilliance are determined by the quality of the cut and not by whether the diamond has the ability to shine with black light.
+For example, according to the table, an E-color diamond of clarity VS1 and Strong Fluorescence will tend to sell for 3-5% less than a similar diamond without fluorescence.
+If you've done your homework and googled diamonds for fluorescence, you may have read about a certain GIA study that claims that even strong blue is almost always completely imperceptible to the average diamond consumer.
 The exception would be to be careful when buying a diamond with strong fluorescence in D-F color diamonds or very strong fluorescence in G-H color diamonds (which do not have enough body color to compensate for the degree of fluorescence).
-We are going to debunk some myths about diamonds with fluorescence so you can make an informed and safe decision when buying a diamond. .
+We are going to debunk some myths about diamonds with fluorescence so you can make an informed and safe decision when buying a diamond.